Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 The first reported sighting occurred in 1955, possibly in May, around 3:30 in the morning.
-Though beyond that, the story varies.
-There are generally three versions of this tale, though each differ only slightly from one another.
-They all begin with a businessman or a traveling salesman driving along an unnamed road at night, but it is here that the stories tend to diverge.
+Beyond that, the story varies.
+There are generally three versions of this tale, though each differs only slightly from the others.
+They all begin with a businessman or a traveling salesman driving along an unnamed road at night—but it is here that the stories tend to diverge.

-In some versions, the man returns to the spot afterwards, and he finds that the spot the creatures had been standing in now smells of almonds and alfalfa.
+- In some versions, the man returns to the spot afterward, and he finds that the spot the creatures had been standing in now smells of almonds and alfalfa.

 The Shockey Sighting

 There is another famous sighting of the Loveland Frog, and this occurred on March 3, 1972.
 The witness was Ray Shockey, a local police officer.
 Shockey said he was driving on Riverside Drive heading into Loveland when a creature ran in front of him.
 He described it in a similar way to the 1955 sighting.